Azure/azure-kusto-microhack/README.md

   Source tab:
 Set the Source type to “Event Hub”, and specify the event hub details:
-- Subscription: Kusto_PM_Experiments <permissions!>
+- Subscription: Kusto_PM_Experiments
 - Event hub namepsace: adx-microhack-eh-ns
 - Event hub: adx-microhac-eh-2
 - Data connection name: we used ‘Database1-adx-microhack-eh’.
 Data connection connects ADX database to Event hub (or to storage account through Event Grid notifications)
-- Consumer group: use your respective Consumer Group
+- Consumer group: use your respective consumer group
 - Compression: None
   Event system properties: leave empty.
 For this Microhack, we are not going to use them.
 (System properties store properties (meta data) that are set by the Event Hubs service, at the time the event is enqueued.
 ADX can embed the selected properties into a new column in your destination table.)